 If you want to introduce yourself to your new class over the summer break, go beyond a traditional welcome letter.
 Send a fun postcard from your favorite vacation spot, or if you’re staying home all summer, pick one from your hometown.
 You can also make your own by taking a photo of yourself, your pets, or anything that says “you.”
 Write a few sentences on the back about how excited you are to meet your future class and drop the cards in the mail, addressed to your students.
 Your kids will love getting their own mail and it will help build excitement for the first day of school.

 7: This or That

-It takes a little creativity to set up this activity, but once you’ve made it, you can use it over and over again.
+It takes a little creativity to set up this activity, but once you’ve made it, you can use to introduce yourself in class every year.
 You’ll need Popsicle sticks and a ball of yarn.
 On the sticks, write a word at each end for the students to choose between.
 Some ideas include “chocolate” or “vanilla,” “cats” or “dogs,” “Instagram” or “Snapchat,” and so on.
 Have your class sit in a circle.
 Tie the end of the yarn to your wrist and choose a stick.
 Reveal the answer you’d choose and ask the students to raise a hand if they agree with you.
 Toss the ball of yarn to a student whose hand is raised and have her wrap the yarn around her waist before tossing it to another student with a raised hand.
 Continue this until you get to the last person with a raised hand, who then gets to choose another stick and the game continues.
 You’ll end up learning about each other while creating a web, illustrating that you’re all connected in some way.